 • Skilled pedagogical intervention, using knowledge of how children and young people learn to craft and re-shape learning experiences.

-3. Ensure all pupils have access to high quality teaching.
+3. Ensure all children and young people have access to high quality teaching and learning.

 • Access to a broad curriculum and to learning which is sequential, cohesive, relevant and contextualised.